 Stepping off Gertrude Street into The Lame Duck is like entering a vintage fever dream.
 After walking through the reflective gold front door, up the stairs and past cardboard Cher at the DJ booth, you’ll find ’70s wooden wall panelling, electric-pink zebra-striped doors and giant glowing lightning bolts.
 Evoking film-set dive bars and neon dance floors, the bar feels like an alternate universe in which the disco kids and the hair-metal rockers decided to stop fighting and party together.
-It’s got a late 4am license and strong tables – dancing on them is encouraged.
+It’s got a late 4am licence and strong tables – dancing on them is encouraged.

 Co-owners and mates Samantha Sleigh and Letitia Lillis wanted a place that suited their eclectic personalities.
 The idea for the fit-out was to evoke the feeling of your parents’ ’70s rumpus room “after the kids have gone to bed.”